hku-systems/bidl/README.md

 - Output: a pdf file named `nondeterminism.pdf`, containing the throughput of BIDL and baseline systems under different ratio of non-deterministic transactions.
 - Expected results:
-  - The throughput of BIDL and all baseline systems drop as the ratio of non-deterministic transactions increases.
+  - The effective throughput of BIDL and FastFabric all drop with the increasing ratio of non-deterministic transactions.

 ### Experiment 4: Performance with malicious participants